-The mission of The Irwin S. Chanin School of Architecture Archive is to record the history of the School of Architecture’s pedagogy through the documentation of student work, to provide resources to the students in order to augment and enhance their architectural education, and to produce informative design exhibitions, publications, events, and digital collections that enrich The Cooper Union as well as audiences in New York City and beyond.
+The mission of The Irwin S. Chanin School of Architecture Archive is to record the School of Architecture’s pedagogy by documenting student work, to provide students with resources that augment and enhance their architectural education, and to produce informative design exhibitions, publications, events, and digital collections that enrich The Cooper Union as well as audiences in New York City and beyond.

-In 1970 John Hejduk and Roger Canon, AR’70, established a methodology to document student work for the publication Education of An Architect: A Point of View, which coincided with an exhibition of the same name held at the Museum of Modern Art in 1971.
-Supported by a recommendation of the 1980 National Architectural Accrediting Board (NAAB) Visiting Team, the Archive was established in 1983, and officially became a department of the School of Architecture in 1991.
-Presently, Steven Hillyer, AR’90, is the Director, and Sara Jones is the Special Projects Assistant.
+In 1970, John Hejduk and Roger Canon AR’70 established a method of documenting student work for Education of an Architect: A Point of View, a publication and corresponding exhibition at the Museum of Modern Art in 1971.
+Supported by a recommendation of the 1980 National Architectural Accrediting Board (NAAB) Visiting Team, the Archive was established in 1983 and officially became a department of the School of Architecture in 1991.
+Kim Shkapich A'80 was its first director and Steven Hillyer AR’90 is its current director.

-The Archive is responsible for assembling materials for review by the NAAB, which usually takes place every six years.
-This includes the presentation of the documentation of design projects and samples of coursework for all required and elective classes that lead to a Bachelor of Architecture degree.
-To compliment this presentation, the Archive coordinates and installs exhibitions of student and faculty work to make a clear, didactic presentation of the school’s pedagogy.
+The Archive assembles material for NAAB accreditations which typically occur every eight years.
+This includes presenting student design projects documented by the Archive as well as sample material for all coursework leading to a Bachelor of Architecture degree.
+To compliment this material, the Archive coordinates and installs exhibitions of student and faculty work showcasing the school’s pedagogy.